saeedSarpas/AnkiLanguageDeckGenerator/README.md

 ## Contributing

-We welcome contributions to the Anki Language Deck Generator!
+We welcome contributions to the Anki AI Helper!
 If you have suggestions for improvements or encounter any issues, please feel free to open an issue or submit a pull request on GitHub.

 ## License